Fondation Lucie et André Chagnon

 requirements

-We welcome the Canadian government’s decision to increase the disbursement quota from 3.5% to 5%.
+We welcomed the Canadian government’s decision to increase the disbursement quota from 3.5% to 5%.
 In the fall of 2020, we had announced our intention to implement a potential increase of $150 million in grants over the next five years, taking into account grantees’ rhythms, needs and capacities.
-The purpose of this decision was to increase our total contribution from the previously earmarked $350 million to a maximum of $500 million, representing yearly average payout of 5% of our capital.
+The purpose of this decision was to increase our total contribution from the previously earmarked $350 million to a maximum of $500 million, representing a yearly average payout of 5% of our capital

 We then reaffirmed this commitment by endorsing the position of Philanthropic Foundations Canada recommending that the disbursement quota be increased from 3.5% to 5% in September 2021.
 This recommendation was taken from the PFC’s submission to consultations by the Government of Canada on “potentially increasing the disbursement quota and updating the tools at the Canada Revenue Agency’s disposal, beginning in 2022.”